aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 title: Linear Algebra &#58; A Supreme Display of its Power with Fibonacci Numbers
 ---

 The Fibonacci numbers are a famous sequence of numbers in mathematics.
+What can linear algebra tell us about them?

 A few beginning terms of the sequence are:

 $$
 \left\lbrace 0, 1, 1, 2, 3, 5, 8, 13, 21, ...\right\rbrace